-Model description.
-In the Temporal Context Model, two representational layers interact during encoding and recall: the feature layer and the context layer.
+In the temporal context model, two representational layers interact during encoding and recall: the feature layer and the context layer.
 Nodes on the feature layer represent individual items.
-For example, if a subject is presented with the word river, the node representing river will be activated on the feature layer.
+For example, if a participant is presented with the word river, the node representing river will be activated on the feature layer.
 Once river has been activated, it in turn activates its existing semantic and episodic associations.
 For example, viewing river may activate thoughts of the sound of a river, the experience of walking on a riverbank, or the fact that people often go fishing on a river.
 This set of river-related thoughts, which we call context, is represented as an element on the context layer.
 The first panel of Figure 3 illustrates the activation of river on the feature layer and the resulting activation on the context layer.